apache/usergrid-nodejs/README.md

 _**Note:** This section is a work in progress.
 In its current release candidate state, this SDK is only recommended for developers familiar with Usergrid, Node.js, and ideally Mocha tests.
 It is not recommended for production applications.
 For additional advanced/comprehensive usage, see `/tests`._

+The Usergrid Node.js SDK is built on top of [request](https://github.com/request/request).
+As such, it behaves almost as a drop-in replacement.
+Where you would expect a standard error-first callback from request, the same is true of the Usergrid SDK methods.
+Where you would expect a response object as the second parameter in the callback, the same is true for the Usergrid SDK.

 ### Initialization

 There are two fundamental ways to implement the Usergrid Node.js SDK: